Hatraco-GmbH/ebay/inventory/docs/InventoryItemGroupApi.md

-This call deletes the inventory item group for a given inventoryItemGroupKey value.
+This call deletes the inventory item group for a given <strong>inventoryItemGroupKey</strong> value.

 ### Example
 ```python